utexas-bwi/rocon_scheduler_requests/README.rst

 ---------------------------

 Each `scheduler_msgs/SchedulerRequests`_ message describes all resources currently desired by that requester.
-The status each resource request is passed back and forth between the requester and the scheduler via `scheduler_msgs/Request`_ elements contained in the allocation and feedback topics.
+The status of each resource request is passed back and forth between the requester and the scheduler via `scheduler_msgs/Request`_ elements contained in the allocation and feedback topics.